zacjones93/egghead-instructor-101-guide/02-creating-lessons/egghead-lesson.md

 * a desire to share knowledge
 * the patience to learn the process

+We aren't looking for new\/novel\/exciting ways to present and teach. egghead.io style is to record your screen and walk a collegue through a concept or feature.
+We don't use fancy video editing tricks or transitions beyond simply cutting out empty space, mistakes, and excessive "ummm"s and making sure the audio gain is at a consistent level.

+You can think about an egghead lesson like calling a coworker over to your desk to show them something cool that you just learned.
+Would you make a slide deck for them?
+Would you use star-dissolve transitions?
+Probably not!

+We aren't looking for that either.
+We want to see concise efficient knowledge transfer that respects **your** time, and the time of the student as well.
+Nothing fancy.
+We don't want fancy, we want badass.
+That's you.
+Teach us what you know.

 ### Three Pillars of egghead

 #### Respect the audience